 If any of the above descriptions apply or if there's a less common issue causing these errors for you, it's possible to disable OCSP stapling to allow your sites to load again.

 We firmly recommend that this only be a temporary workaround, as disabling Stapling places the OCSP burden back on your customer's browsers, slowing down site load speed and extending SSL/TLS handshake times.

 There are two methods to disable SSL Stapling, depending on your installed version of cPanel:

 You can access WHM >> Service Configuration >> Apache Configuration >> Include Editor >> Pre VirtualHost Include >> All Versions and adding the following line:

 Selecting 'Update' after this will rebuild the Apache configuration and restart the service, at which point the sites should begin loading as expected again.

-Once the systemic issues in contacting OCSP have been addressed Stapling can be re-enabled by accessing the same interface and removing the additional line that was added.
+Once the systemic issues in contacting OCSP have been addressed Stapling can be re-enabled by accessing the same interface and removing the additional line that was added (<84) or re-enabling the "SSL Use Stapling" option (>86).
 We at cPanel recommend keeping OCSP Stapling enabled whenever possible, as this improves the security in your HTTPS connections and improves site load speeds by optimizing the SSL/TLS Handshake.